-Specialized Loan Servicing LLC ("SLS" or the "Servicer") will service the Mortgage Loans in accordance with the Pooling and Servicing Agreement.
+Select Portfolio Servicing, Inc. ("SPS" or the "Servicer") will service the Mortgage Loans in accordance with the Pooling and Servicing Agreement.
 The servicing requirements set forth in the Pooling and Servicing Agreement are referred to herein as the "Servicing Requirements".
 The Servicer will not advance principal and interest on the Mortgage Loans.
 The Servicer will be obligated to make certain Servicing Advances to third parties, including any advances necessary for the preservation of mortgaged properties securing Mortgage Loans or REO properties acquired by the Trust through foreclosure or a loss mitigation process.
-Moreover, certain documents related to each Mortgage Loan will be retained by Wells Fargo Bank, N.A. (the "Custodian"), in accordance with that certain Document Custodial Agreement to be dated on or about June 13, 2018 (the "Custodial Agreement") among the Seller, the Custodian, the Trustee and the Servicer.
+Moreover, certain documents related to each Mortgage Loan will be retained by Wells Fargo Bank, N.A. (the "Custodian"), in accordance with that certain Document Custodial Agreement to be dated on or about the Closing Date (the "Custodial Agreement") among the Seller, the Custodian, the Trustee and the Servicer.

+Wilmington Trust, National Association will act as trust agent (the "Trust Agent") under the Pooling and Servicing Agreement.
 The Trust Agent, an independent third party, will be responsible for managing the representation and warranty review process for any Mortgage Loan for which it has received a Review Notice.
 The Servicer will be responsible for sending a Review Notice to the Trust Agent, the Custodian and the Seller for any Mortgage Loan that has reached a Breach Review Trigger.
 The Trust Agent will be responsible for selecting an Independent Reviewer to review such Mortgage Loan.
-When a Review Notice with respect to a Mortgage Loan has been issued, the Independent Reviewer will be appointed to review such Mortgage Loan to determine whether a

-Material Breach exists requiring a payment of a Loss Indemnification Amount by the Seller.
+When a Review Notice with respect to a Mortgage Loan has been issued, the Independent Reviewer will be appointed to review such Mortgage Loan to determine whether a Material Breach exists requiring a payment of a Loss Indemnification Amount by the Seller.
 The cost of such Breach Review will be borne by the Trust.
 The Seller has the right to appeal certain determinations of the Independent Reviewer; however, the determination of the Independent Reviewer (including those related to an appeal) will be final and binding.
 In no event will the Trust Agent be required to pay from its own funds the cost of any review of any Mortgage Loan (including, without limitation, any fees, cost or expenses of an Independent Reviewer).